flexera-public/policy_templates/cost/scheduled_reports_with_estimates/README.md

 Cost Metrics
 There are four cost metrics to choose from.

-Unamortized Unblended - One-time and upfront costs are shown at the time of purchase.
+- Unamortized Unblended - One-time and upfront costs are shown at the time of purchase.
 (AWS Only) Savings from reserved instances are applied first to matching instances in the account where it was purchased.
-Amortized Unblended - One-time and upfront costs are spread evenly over the term of the item purchased.
+- Amortized Unblended - One-time and upfront costs are spread evenly over the term of the item purchased.
 (AWS Only) Savings from reserved instances are applied first to matching instances in the account where it was purchased.
-Unamortized Blended - One-time and upfront costs are shown at the time of purchase.
+- Unamortized Blended - One-time and upfront costs are shown at the time of purchase.
 (AWS Only) Saving from reserved instances are shared equally by all matching instances in all accounts.
-Amortized Blended - One-time and upfront costs are spread evenly over the term of the item purchased.
+- Amortized Blended - One-time and upfront costs are spread evenly over the term of the item purchased.
 (AWS Only) Saving from reserved instances are shared equally by all matching instances in all accounts.
-Input Parameters
-This policy has the following input parameters required when launching the policy.

 ## Functional Details

 The policy leverages the RightScale APis to report on billing data and send an email report

 ### Input Parameters
+This policy has the following input parameters required when launching the policy.

--Email list - Email addresses of the recipients you wish to notify -Billing Center List - List of top level Billing Center names you want to report on.
+- Email list - Email addresses of the recipients you wish to notify
+- Billing Center List - List of top level Billing Center names you want to report on.
 Names must be exactly as shown in Optima.
 Leave the field blank to report on all top level Billing Centers.
--Cost Metric - See Cost Metrics above for details on selection.
+- Cost Metric - See Cost Metrics above for details on selection.
--Graph Dimension - The cost dimension to break out the cost data in the embedded bar chart image
+- Graph Dimension - The cost dimension to break out the cost data in the embedded bar chart image

 ### Required RightScale Roles